ddgarrett/gopl.io/book_notes.md

 	* conversion must be explicit even if same underlying data type, via T(x) where T = type
 	* Types usually used for structures?
 	* Types also allow you to define functions associated with the type - more on this in Chp 6
-	* example of two non-comparable types and associating functions with a type
+	* example of two non-comparable types and associating functions with a type.
+In particular, defining String() will be used by fmt package:

 	```
 	// cannot directly compare two variables of these different types